POLICY FOR TRANSFERRING CREDIT TO THE IS PROGRAM

 For SIT programs, students should bring their independent study paper, journal and anything else associated with that learning experience.

-To find out what your school's policy for transferring study abroad credits please visit the Study Abroad website.Back to top
+To find out what your school's policy for transferring study abroad credits please visit the GLO website.Back to top